appsmithorg/appsmith-docs/datasource-reference/querying-postgres.md

 ### Enable Prepared Statement

 To enable Prepared Statement, go to Settings tab and turn the toggle on for `[Beta]Use Prepared Statement`.
+Existing postgres queries which use Javascript bindings to provide content of parameters (and not construct SQL command itself) would run as a Prepared Statement out of the box.

 ![](../.gitbook/assets/prepared-statement-setting.png)